 How good and pleasant it is when God’s people live together in unity!
 It is like precious oil poured on the head, running down on the beard, running down on Aaron’s beard, down on the collar of his robe.
 It is as if the dew of Hermon were falling on Mount Zion.
 For there the Lord bestows his blessing, even life forevermore.
 Psalm 133:1-3.

-Plus, when people dwell together in unity it is like dew.
+Plus, when people dwell together in unity it’s like dew.
 Mount Hermon is the highest mountain in Israel and one of the few places where dew falls.
 Dew is gentle, it softens the ground and encourages growth.
-Likewise when people dwell in unity they are gentle with one another.
+Likewise, when people dwell in unity they are gentle with one another.
 Their words are kind and they encourage people to grow.

 If we pursue unity, the promise of God is, he will bless.
 This doesn’t mean we’ll agree on all matters of Christian belief and practice.
 Since if we always agreed we wouldn’t need oil or dew.
 However, as we seek God’s enabling, we can live in harmony and receive his blessing.